jofi-art/devsu-demo-devops-nodejs/README.md

 ### 3️⃣ Infrastructure Deployment (Terraform)
 - Authenticates to Azure using GitHub Secrets.
-- Initializes Terraform, plans, and applies infrastructure provisioning.
+- Initializes Terraform, plans, and applies infrastructure provisioning using an AKS module to enable reusability.
 - Stores the Terraform state for rollback purposes.

 ### 4️⃣ Application Deployment to AKS
 - Retrieves AKS credentials.
-- Applies Kubernetes manifests (ConfigMaps, Secrets, Services, Deployment, HPA, Ingress).
+- Applies Kubernetes manifests (ConfigMaps, Secrets, Services, Deployment, HPA, Ingress) using Kustomize to be reausable across different environments.
 - Waits for successful rollout and verifies the deployment.

 ### 5️⃣ Cleanup on Failure (Rollback)